-The Group considers it has an effective SICFR, not including the Hispasat sub-group which is currently being integrated into the Group's SICFR.
-In the 2019 financial year no significant deficiencies were identified in the Group's SICFR, and the outside auditor concluded that the Group maintains an effective SICFR, without considering the Hispasat sub-group excluded from the scope.
+The Group considers that it maintains an effective SICFR.
+In the 2020 financial year no significant deficiencies were detected in the Group's SICFR and the external auditor has concluded that the Group has an effective SICFR.

 F.5.2 Whether there is a procedure for discussion whereby the auditor (in accordance with the provisions of the NTA (Normas Técnicas de Auditoría, the Technical Audit Standards)), the internal audit function and other experts may advise senior management and the Audit Committee or directors of the entity of significant weaknesses in internal control identified during the processes of review of the annual accounts or such others as may have been entrusted to them.
 Also, state whether there is an action plan seeking to correct or mitigate the weaknesses identified.